nibsbin/researchq/docs/storage_providers.md

 # Storage Providers

-ResearchQ supports multiple storage providers for caching question/response pairs.
+robora supports multiple storage providers for caching question/response pairs.
 This allows you to choose the storage solution that best fits your needs.

 ## Available Storage Providers